cryptomkt/cryptomkt-guzzle-php/README.md

 # CryptoMarket PHP Client

-Official Client library for the [CryptoMarket Exchange Client v1][1] to integrate CryptoMarket into your PHP project.
+Official Client library for the [CryptoMarket API v1][1] to integrate CryptoMarket into your PHP project.

 ## Installation